Sudolphus/NewGator.Solution/README.md

 Place this file in the NewsGator/Models folder.

 6. You can then build the project with `dotnet build`, or run the project directly with `dotnet run`.
+7. Once the project is run, you can open it with the browser (dotnet run should make it available on localhost:5000 by default).
+There should then be various buttons, which will query the api in question and add the information to the database.
+8. For the front end, navigate into the the newsgator_client directory, and build the project, with `npm start` or `npm build`.
+Build will create a production build in the bin/ folder, which you can open in a brower, and npm start should open your browser to the relevant page automatically (localhost:3000 by default).
+9. The front end requires the back end to be running in order to make the api calls; when first loading, it should grab the top stories automatically, and then display them.
+The Archive page should allow you to make a more detailed api call, including results from before the previous day, if you've run the back end api call on more than one day so that there is previous data to display.

 ## 🔧 Running the tests <a name = "tests"></a>